ehmatthes/dsd-flyio-nanodjango/README.md

 # dsd-flyio-nanodjango

-A proof-of-concept django-simple-deploy plugin that deploys nanodjango projects to Fly.io
+A proof-of-concept django-simple-deploy plugin that deploys nanodjango projects to Fly.io.

 Sample nanodjango project
 ---

-This is taken from the nanodjango docs.
+This is taken from the [nanodjango docs](https://docs.nanodjango.dev/en/latest/).
 I'm recreating my steps here, so anyone can try this out without looking at a variety of docs.

 Make a directory for the nanodjango project, install `nanodjango`, and create the main project file:
 ```sh